 - Have a set procedure for the way that you prepare cocktails and rounds of drinks.

-- Tidy as you go and put everything back where it belongs once you’re finished.
+- Clean as you go and put everything back where it belongs once you’re finished.

 - Remember the 2 step rule - this means that you have all your essential equipment within two footsteps which makes sure there are no delays when you are serving customers.

-A great way to speed up service is to prioritise duties.
-There are many tasks to perform when on a shift, but prioritising these tasks helps you to work efficiently and use your initiative in finding something to do when it’s quiet.
+A great way to speed up service is to prioritize duties.
+There are many tasks to perform when on a shift, but prioritizing these tasks helps you to work efficiently and use your initiative in finding something to do when it’s quiet.